 Estimated Reading Time: 5 minutes

-It was one of those evenings when I should have been working but I found myself daydreaming.
 It was six thirty and had been dark outside for an hour.
-I was laying in our bed with my phone and scrolling through social apps.
+I lie in our bed with my phone scrolling through social media.
 I wasn’t looking for anything or anyone particular.
 Just looking.
-Then, along the walls of the bedroom I saw a host of people hovering in front of me, watching with wide eyes and gaping mouths.
+Then, along the walls of the bedroom I saw a host of people.
+They hovered in front of me watching with wide eyes and gaping mouths.
 They sat on the edge of their seats like people do during horror movies.

 The moments in movies when the audience is most on edge are right before a character is attacked.
-This is when a masked figure with a machete in his hand walks up behind a woman he’s been stalking for the last forty-five minutes.
-This is when the psychotic clown with his bloodied shovel waits in the closet while a couple makes out on the living room loveseat.
+This is when a masked figure with a machete in his hand walks up behind a woman he’s been stalking for the last twenty-five minutes.
+This is when the psychotic clown with his bloodied shovel waits in the closet while a couple makes out on the living room love seat.

 And so I asked myself: what is this audience looking at?

-I sat up out of bed and looked around the room.
-The audience was gone.
-No one was there.
-Everything was in its normal place.
+I stood up out of bed and looked around the room.
+But the audience was gone.
+Everything was normal.

-My stomach cramped but not in hunger.
-I squat down on the floor and held my lower abdomen, as though the touch of my palm would soothe the griping pain.
+My stomach ached, but not in hunger.
+I knelt down and held my lower abdomen.
 This had been going on for a week.
 I wasn’t worried.
 Not yet.
 I’d give it another week.
-The project would be finished by then.
+Probably stress anyway.
+The big work project would be finished soon.

 I walked out of the bedroom and into the hall.
-I stood there quietly and listened.
-There was nothing but the faint sound of Silent Night playing from a neighbor’s apartment.
+I stood there and listened.
+There was nothing but the faint sound of music playing from the sound system.
 The candles on the kitchen counter flickered.
 My laptop was dark.
 The Christmas tree lights reflected in its black screen.

 I walked to the bathroom and picked up some floss.
 I worked its wax between my teeth.
 I gargled water.
 There was blood in my spit.

 Time moved.
 I took a breath.
-I was wet.
+I was damp with sweat.
 My heart was pounding.
 I set down the mirror and looked behind me.
 There was no one there.
 Only the soft sound of another Christmas carol its tune I couldn’t quite distinguish, and the lulling light from the living room Christmas tree.

-I thought it was exhaustion, because I was more tired than I’d ever been.
-I was very excited about this work project when it was first assigned, but my gusto was gone.
-My enthusiasm had vanished.
+I thought it was exhaustion.
+I was more tired than I’d ever been.
+I was excited about the newest work project when it was assigned, but my gusto was gone.
 I blamed it on the holidays.
-I thought it was just the normal Christmas craze that made everyone not want to do anything but eat fudge and caramel popcorn, and read books and other things best done by the fireplace in stretchy pants and fuzzy socks.
+It was just the normal Christmas craze that made everyone not want to do anything but eat fudge and caramel popcorn, and read books and other things best done by the fireplace in stretchy pants and fuzzy socks.

 I had a week until my deadline, so what was the harm in waiting another day to complete it?
-I could’ve finished the remaining work in five to six hours.
-This was the danger in being so close to completion.
-It was pure procrastination.
-I knew I should work on it.
-I had nothing better to do.
-The logic was there.
+I could’ve finished the remaining work in four to five hours.
 But something in me was adamant about not completing it that night.

 But I was very aware of the audience watching me.
 They calmed down when I opened the project file, resting back in their seats but their eyes still very large.
 When I stood up to go make a cup of coffee, those in the audience straightened their postures and clutched the red leather armrests.
 They inhaled sharply.
 A woman clutched her chest.
 This made me believe with even more certainty that I was stress-dreaming.
 That this wasn’t real.

 But I must tell you.
 There was something about their eyes.
 Something about the way they leaned forward and opened their mouths, speaking and pointing and holding on to each other as though they awaited some catastrophe to happen.
 You would have thought they watched me disassemble a ticking bomb, or fight for control of a plane overrun by terrorists.
-I was working on an analytics plan for a beverage company, good grief.
+My work was nothing so dire.

 If I’d been working on something like the cure for cancer, I might have believed in what the scientists said about us existing in a virtual world.
 A world created by something more intelligent than us that could dial in to see what we were doing at any time and any place and give us guidance.
 But even if this were the truth and such a host of people did exist, I wasn’t working on anything so important as to pique their interest.
 And if a host of people did exist, I’m not sure they’d appear from a glitch in the network.
 One that let me see them sitting in their theater seats, wringing their hands, and sipping their sodas.